Send the link below via email or IMCopy

 Must be official and sealed

-Either sent by your school directly or by you
+Either sent by your high school directly if you request it or by you

 Official Test Scores